gogocat/Smart-img/README.md

 Suddenly the old IMG tag become smarter!

-This polyfill works on all browsers majors.
+This polyfill works on all major browsers.

 Usage
 -----